quickbird-uk/QuickbirdUWPDashboard/README.md

 # Quickbird IoT Dashboard
 A Windows 10 app that will act as display / control interface for industrial control systems.
 The app syncs with the cloud, so you can monitor what's happening remotely.
-It is meant for developers/makers who are building or prototyping control systems based on MCU/Arduino or PLCs and want to give them a touch-screen interface like this:
+It is meant for developers/makers who are building or prototyping industrial control systems based on MCU/Arduino or PLCs and want to give them a touch-screen interface like this:
 ![ScreenCap](Images/Tablet_Front_1.png)
-The result is that ordinary computer users can interact with your system, which means makers and hackers can get their industrial prototypes and custom-built systems into sellable state 3 times faster.
+The result is that "Normal people" can interact with your system, which means makers and hackers can get their industrial prototypes and custom-built systems into sellable state 3 times faster.

 #### Functionality
 * **Multi-protocol** IoT gateway will capture data from MQTT, BLE, serial and sync it to the cloud